 What does skin lymphoma look like?

-Different types of skin lymphomas can look quite different to one another, particularly in the early stages.
+Different types of skin lymphoma can look quite different from one another, particularly in the early stages.

 This section includes photographs to illustrate the appearance of skin lymphomas.
 However, do not be alarmed if your skin has a similar appearance.
 There are many more likely and less serious skin conditions that may look similar, but can only be distinguished from skin lymphoma using specialised tests on the cells of the affected skin.

 The most common skin lymphoma is a T-cell skin lymphoma called mycosis fungoides.
 At an early stage, patches of dry, discoloured (usually red) skin often appear.
 They can look like more common skin conditions such as dermatitis, eczema or psoriasis.